 |A4||– 297mm x 210mm||SRA4||– 320mm x 225mm||DL||– 220mm x 110mm|

 |A7||– 105mm x 74mm|

 GSM and Microns

 Board thickness or caliper is measured in microns (1000 microns = 1mm).
-Most of the time boards are refered to by weight in gsm (grams per square metre).
+Most of the time boards are referred to by weight in gsm (grams per square metre).
 A few different board weights are shown below along with their thickness in microns – although depending on the finish of the board this may vary.
 For example, a coated shiny board will be more compressed and therefore thinner/lower in microns, whereas a pulp or textured board will be thicker.

 160gsm = 200 microns